Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 315:
 - By ML500.
-- Design based on A-60 from Rooms/Doors (Roblox).
+- Remake based on A-60, an entity from the Roblox game: Rooms.

 cube 316:
 - By Sharkcrome.